ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

 In a normal Linux-based server, you would just create a standard user and then give it `sudo` privileges.
 But such user also has to hold a certain role and concrete privileges within your Proxmox VE platform.
 Those privileges are security concerns at the PVE's `Datacenter` level, not just of any particular PVE node.

-So, you'll need to perform a number of steps to create a new administrative user in your Proxmox VE's `pam` realm.
+Therefore, you need to perform a number of steps to create a new administrative user in your Proxmox VE's `pam` realm.

 ### Creating the user with sudo privileges in Debian

+Open a remote terminal as `root` connected to your Proxmox VE server, and then:

-1. Open a terminal as `root`.
-Then create a user called, for instance, `mgrsys` with the `adduser` command:
+1. Create a user called, for instance, `mgrsys` with the `adduser` command:

     ~~~sh
     $ adduser mgrsys